MicrosoftDocs/powerapps-docs/powerapps-docs/user/notifications.md

 > ![Example on how toast notifications appear.](media/notifications-toast.png)

-The notification’s sender or system administrator can indicate if toasts are enable for notification.
+Your system administrator can enable or disable toast notifications.
 If toasts are enabled, you can turn them off at a user level.
 Regardless of the toast being shown, all notifications can be accessed from notification center.

 1. To enable or disable toast notifications in the notification center, select **Settings**